kaazing/ios.client/README.md

 # About This Project

-ios.client is a parent project of iOS based client projects.
+The ios.client project implements the WebSocket standard in Objective-C (iOS).
+It provides a client API that enables developers to build iOS applications that communicate with an RFC-6455 endpoint over WebSocket.

 # Building This Project